thearyanahmed/mcp-digitalocean/internal/networking/README.md

 - Create a new domain "example.com" pointing to IP "203.0.113.10".
 - Add an A record to "example.com" for "www" pointing to "203.0.113.20".
 - Delete the TXT record with ID 12345 from "example.com".
-- Create a new SSL certificate for "myapp.com".
+- Create a new custom SSL certificate for "myapp.com".
+- Create a new Let's Encrypt certificate for "example.com" and "www.example.com".
+- Create a wildcard Let's Encrypt certificate for "*.example.com" and "example.com".
 - Delete a firewall with ID "abcd-1234".
 - Add HTTP and HTTPS inbound rules to firewall "fw-123".
 - Remove SSH access rule from firewall "fw-456".